Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Speaker-Demographics.md

   * How many speakers identify with each of the pronouns listed on your event's demographic survey?
 (Includes "Prefer not to answer")

   * Please provide a statement on your event's commitment to Speaker Diversity & Inclusion.

-**This data must be available to the reviewers in order to qualify.**